 Unlike health insurance, you can buy dental insurance anytime of the year and from any insurance provider.
 You do not have to buy health insurance and dental insurance from the same insurance company.
 Make sure that the dental insurance plan you choose has the coverage and benefits that you and your family need.

-Dental insurance from a Health Maintenance Organization (HMO) comes at a lower cost, but requires that you only visit dentists and specialists that are in-network (part of Humana’s set of participating providers).
-Dental HMO plans also commonly include co-pays.
+Dental insurance from an HMO comes at a lower cost, but requires that you only visit dentists and specialists that are in network (part of Humana’s set of participating providers).
+Dental HMO plans also commonly include copays.

 Today, kids and adults both need braces.
 If you or a family member needs orthodontic care, or will need it in the future, it’s smart to look for a dental insurance plan with orthodontic benefits in order to manage those costs.
 Different dental insurance plans offer different discounts on the cost of braces and other devices, so be sure to read carefully through the benefits offered in each plan.

 Yes, dental insurance is worth it!
-In many cases, your annual premium is less than the cost of two visits to your dentist per year for regular check-ups.
+In many cases, your annual premium is less than the cost of 2 visits to your dentist per year for regular checkups.

 Maintaining good oral health is a key part of staying healthy.
 It’s important that your kids have regular dental care as they grow.
 Dental insurance helps manage the costs of preventive care and also helps lower costs in the case of unexpected events, like a broken tooth or a cavity.